 SSL and TLS are both cryptographic protocols, and TLS is an evolution of SSL.
 However, TLS is sometimes referred to colloquially as SSL, such as “SSL certificate”, even though all versions of the SSL protocol are disabled at VIP.

-TLS certificates can be procured and installed:
+TLS certificates can be procured and installed as a self-service feature of the VIP Dashboard.

 VIP’s TLS implementation is SNI based, which means some legacy browsers will not be fully supported in their access to pages served over TLS.